Biodiesel Laws and Incentives in Virginia

 Local governments are authorized to establish a green bank to promote investment in clean energy technologies, including AFVs and related infrastructure.

 (Reference Virginia Code 15.2-958.3:1)

 Biodiesel is defined as a fuel composed of mono-alkyl esters of long-chain fatty acids derived from vegetable oils or animal fats that is designated B100 and meets the requirements of ASTM D6751.
 Renewable diesel is a fuel produced from non-fossil renewable resources, including agricultural or silvicultural plants; animal fats; residue and waste generated from the production, processing, and marketing of agricultural products, silvicultural products; and other renewable resources; that meets applicable ASTM standards.

 (Reference Virginia Code 45.1-394 and 58.1-439.12:02)

 State Energy Plan

-The Department of Mines, Minerals and Energy (DMME) is responsible for creating the Virginia Energy Plan (Plan) to assess the commonwealth’s primary energy sources and recommends actions to meet state energy goals.
+Virginia Energy is responsible for creating the Virginia Energy Plan (Plan) to assess the commonwealth’s primary energy sources and recommends actions to meet state energy goals.
 The Plan must include policies to promote alternative fuel use, transportation electrification, efficient driving techniques, and reducing vehicle miles traveled.
 The Plan must assess statewide electric vehicle (EV) charging infrastructure and consider the impact of statewide policies, EV market projections, and statewide EV registration data to support the state’s 2045 net-zero carbon target in the transportation sector.
-The DMME must submit the Plan to the governor, the State Corporation Commission, and the General Assembly by October 1 of each year following the election of a new governor.
-For more information, see the 2018 Virginia Energy Plan and the Virginia Energy Efficiency Plan websites.
+Virginia Energy must submit the Plan to the governor, the State Corporation Commission, and the General Assembly by October 1 of each year following the election of a new governor.
+For more information, see the 2018 Virginia Energy Plan and the Virginia Energy Energy Efficiency website.